 Being accused of a crime is a frightening experience and dealing with the criminal justice system can be complicated and confusing.
 The best decision you can make for your future is to work with the right criminal defense attorney.
 At My.Attorney, we start by presuming that you are innocent, knowing that the prosecution must be able to prove your guilt beyond a reasonable doubt.
 We will take the time to fully explain the charges against you, conduct an exhaustive investigation, collaborate with credentialed private investigators and criminal experts when necessary, and choose the best course of action.

 Our objective is to achieve the best possible outcome for your case.
 Above all, we will always put your best interests first and work tirelessly to protect your rights.
-For a free consultation, download the My.Attorney app today.
+For a free consultation, download the My.Attorney app today or by calling us at #4LAW.
 The sooner you contact us, the sooner we can start defending your freedom.